DevExpress/devextreme-documentation/api-reference/10 UI Components/dxVectorMap/1 Configuration/legends/customizeHint.md

 ---
 This property accepts a function that must return the required text.
 When implementing this function, use its parameter to access information on the legend item.

-[note]If you have not provided text for legend items using the [customizeText](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/legends/customizeText.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/legends/#customizeText') option, hints will not appear.
+[note]If you have not provided text for legend items using the [customizeText](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/legends/customizeText.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/legends/#customizeText') property, hints will not appear.